Midwestern hip-hop: Further developments (1996 onward)

 The late 1990s saw the launch of Detroit's booty bass scene, a sound that was popular at Belle Isle Park parties, with artists DJ Assault, DJ Godfather and Disco D, and fusions of hip-hop and techno with artists like Anthony "Shake" Shakir, Robert Hood, Daniel Bell, Claude Young, Kenny Larkin, Eddie "Flashin'" Fowlkes, and Stacey Pullen.
-After the Hip Hop Shop first closed in 1997, Lush Lounge became the new launching pad for aspiring hip-hop emcees, until the mid-2000s, when it closed down, although it was briefly reopened in 2008.
+After the Hip-Hop Shop first closed in 1997, Lush Lounge became the new launching pad for aspiring hip-hop emcees, until the mid-2000s, when it closed down, although it was briefly reopened in 2008.
 The following year, the sportswear store Bob's Classic Kicks began hosting the Air Up There Hip-Hop Showcase for developing hip-hop talents in its first 40 events, after which it has continued once a year at several other venues.

 Curtis Hanson's 2002 film 8 Mile, featuring Eminem, explored the rap scene in Detroit.
 "Lose Yourself", featured on the film's soundtrack, won the Oscar for Best Original Song.
 Detroit hip-hop producer J Dilla developed his beat making skills as a member of the groups 1st Down and Slum Village, before embarking on a solo career in 2002; Dilla's music raised the artistic level of hip-hop production in Detroit, before his death in 2006.
 Dilla would subsequently become a major source of inspiration for future Detroit hip-hop artists, including Guilty Simpson and Elzhi.
 The 2010s saw the rise of Detroit's underground hip-hop scene with artists such as Danny Brown, and the Crown Nation collective's Quelle Chris and Denmark Vessey, and Nick Speed.

 St. Louis

-Similarly to Detroit; St. Louis began to see a prominent rise in the city's rap scene during the late 1990s and early 2000s with artists such as Nelly, Chingy, Murphy Lee, and J Kwon each developing a national (and ultimately) an international presence.
+Similarly to Detroit; St. Louis began to see a prominent rise in the city's rap scene during the late 1990s and early 2000s with artists such as Nelly, Chingy, Murphy Lee, and J-Kwon each developing a national (and ultimately) an international presence.
 Nelly and Chingy quickly arose as the two most prominent rappers, after both enjoying widespread commercial success during the early 2000s.
 Nelly's first two studio albums both combined for nearly 20 million in sales between 2000 and 2002; while Chingy's debut would ultimately sell 2,000,000 copies upon its release.
 Stylistically, rappers from St. Louis utilize a mixture of local vernacular and upbeat pop-rap structures to achieve a distinct impression.
 Unlike Houston, St. Louis rappers rarely venture into using more distorted, aggressive beats to emphasize a more club-friendly style of instrumentals.
 The city has also produced a number of local successes and rappers, such as Sylk Smoove, Da Hol 9, Taylor Made, County Brown, Pretty Willie, Out of Order, Raw Reese, Vic Damone, Spaide Ripper, and Ruka Puff, along with some of the best rap songs from St. Louis like My Life Is Like a Whirlwind, Mobb Out, Nina Pop, Nikki, and Catch 22.

+Sexyy Red gained traction in 2023 with her song "Pound Town".